LokeshReddy09/Capstone-Project/README.md

 ## Running the Application

-Once the installation is complete, you can run the application with the following command:
+Once the application is complete, you can run the application with the following command:

 ```bash
 python spacex_dash_app.py